 To claim Guarantee Credit you need to have reached the Pension Credit qualifying age.
-This is the same as the State Pension age for women.
-It depends on your date of birth and is gradually being increased.
-You can use a simple calculator on the GOV.UK website to find out the age that applies to you.
+You can use the simple calculator on the GOV.UK website to find out the age that applies to you.

-You can claim Pension Credit regardless of whether you are still working or have retired.
+You can claim Pension Credit regardless of whether you’re still working or have retired.

 When and how to apply for Pension Credit

-You can apply up to four months before you want to start receiving Pension Credit.
+If you are eligible for Pension Credit (whether single or as a couple), you can apply up to four months before you want to start receiving it.

 What to do if your circumstances change

-If your circumstances change – for example, if you start work or if there’s a change in your savings – it’s important to let the Pension Service know.
+If an assessed income period doesn’t apply, you must tell the Pension Service immediately about any change in your circumstances that might affect how much Pension Credit you get – for example, if you start work or if your savings go above £10,000.
 That way, they can recalculate your Pension Credit entitlement and make sure you receive the right amount.

-To notify the Pension Service of a change in circumstances, call them on Tel 08456 060 265 and choose Option 1.
+To notify the Pension Service of a change in circumstances, call them on 0800 731 0469 and choose Option 1.